cankurttekin/Balloon-Shooter-Game-oop/README.md

-balloon-shooter is simple 2D game created as .NET winform application
+balloon-shooter is simple 2D game created as .NET winform application to practice objecr oriented approaches.